vBenTec/SkySailCars/README.md

 ## Thoughts

-App follows the FLEX mythology to work from one single source of truth.
+App follows the FLEX pattern to work from one single source of truth.
 It should be split up domain driving.
-There should be a option store defined for the search, since we can use the build in api exposed by pinia
+There should be a option store defined for the search, since we can use the build in api exposed by pinia.

 ```ts
 const store = useOptionStore()